ansible/ansible-container/proposals/mk-ii.md

     * `conductor_base` - the name of a base image from which to build your conductor.
 The idea here is that if you're building images against a Debian base, needing `python-apt` for instance, you want a Debian conductor.
+    * `vault_file` - the relative path to a vault file that should be used by runs of Ansible Container in the conductor.

 ### Changes to `engine.py`